joshbeckman/andjosh.github.io/_posts/2016-06-13-a-recommendation-of-colleen-grafton.md

 ---
 Out of all the engineers I have known, Colleen is the most structured and economical.
 While working together, she has grown tenfold in her abilities and her assertiveness.
 She would be a valuable asset to any group, both her technical skills and her personality.

-Colleen methodical in her approach programming features and fixing bugs.
+Colleen methodically approaches programming features and fixing bugs.
 She will gather any information before making a decision, searching for precedents before writing her own solution.
 She will consistently refactor previous solutions to fit new and future input, while maintaining a keen eye on old or external factors.
 She is a member that will make your team much greater than the sum of its parts.

 While beginning on our team as a junior PHP developer, Colleen quickly expanded.
 She aided in the planning and completion of automated build and test processes across multi-tiered microservice architectures and legacy systems.
 She also, on her own accord, began training in new languages, eventually contributing to our node.js server code and our client-side JavaScript applications.
 I was elated to see her confidence grow alongside her technical abilities.